SchlossLab/Sze_FollowUps_Microbiome_2017/submission/reviwer_comments_rd1.md

 * Post-treatment samples were collected 188-546 days after lesion treatment, I wonder if that is not too long to evaluate the effect of the treatment.
 Many other factors may interfere such as an adaptation in their nutritional habits or changes in their medical chronic treatments, for instance.

+We agree with the reviewers statement that there are other factors that could potentially account for the changes that were observed for treatment of lesions due to the long time that passed.
+With this in mind we have added a caution to our concluding statement that would remind readers that other aspects may also be important in these observed differences.
+"Although we cannot make a definitive statement regarding the effect of a specific treatment on the gut microbiota, due to the low number of samples, small effect sizes, potential changes in diet after treatment, changing medical care for chronic maladies, etc. in the adenoma and advnaced adenoma groups, there are still a number of exciting new potential avenues to explore."

 * I think "Treatment" is not accurate enough, a treatment is a "fixed" factor in a design, almost any intervention can be consider as a treatment.
 It can be nutritional, pharmacological, surgical, ..
 I would specify it more, maybe something like "anti-cancer treatment".